fiorotto8/CygnoAnal/README.md

 - `fit_modulation.py`: Script for analyzing results from polarized source measurements.
   - Fits modulation curves and extracts polarization parameters.
+- `Par_Scan.sh` and `AnalParamScan.sh`: Script for scanning parameter space in polarimetry analysis, generating plots and grouped results.
+IMPORTANT you should set the `BASEDIR` as the output directory for the parameter scan.
+  - `scannedResults.py`: Aggregates results from multiple runs and generates plots.

 ## Analysis Notes & Parameters